tuckn/WshLogger/README.md

 # WshLogger

-The logger module for WSH (Windows Script Host) that writes logging messages in a console or a file or Windows-Event-Viewer.
+The logger module for WSH (Windows Script Host) writes logging messages in a console or a file or Windows-Event-Viewer.

 ## tuckn/WshModeJs basic applications structure